<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=838528320191540&amp;ev=PageView&amp;noscript=1">

 In today's health-conscious culture, the saying "you are what you eat" is generally regarded as gospel truth.
 We know it's important to eat well because it's obvious that our lives are deeply affected by the quality of our diets.
 How much more important is it to watch what we put into our minds and pay attention to how it affects us?

-If you want a healthy family, it is essential to step back from time to time to evaluate whether the media messages we and our family members are consuming are supporting — or harming — the hopes and dreams we have for our family unit as a whole, and for each individual.
+If you want an emotionally healthy family that is Christ-centered, it’s essential to step back from time to time to evaluate whether the media messages that you and your family members are consuming are beneficial.
+Is the content encouraging the hopes and dreams you have for your family unit as a whole, and individually?

 We must spend some time analyzing our own habits, and stepping into our kids' worlds to find out which messages are being pumped into their still-developing brains and how much pressure they are under from manipulative marketers trying to get their cash.
 Greedy companies (note: not all companies, just the greedy ones) will do anything to get you and your kids hooked on, and spending money pursuing the adrenaline high that comes with viewing sexualized and violent media.